kensnyder/react-thermals/README.md

 component must import the store; that way, any components loaded from `React.lazy` will allow automatic code splitting.

-A global store can be extended at any time (using `store.addActions(actions)` for new actions and `store.extendState()` for new state), so a global store can be defined in one file but only extended when needed by a component.
+A global store can be extended at any time using `store.extendState()` so a global store can be defined in one file but only extended when needed by a component.

 ### Suggested File Structure